codesnippetspro/code-snippets/readme.txt

 4. Importing snippets from an export file

 == Changelog ==

+= 2.13.1 (22 Jan 2019) =
+* Added: Add menu buttons to settings page for compact menu
+* Updated: French translation updated thanks to momo-fr
+* Fixed: Split code editor and tag editor scripts into their own files to prevent dependency errors
+* Fixed: Handling of single-use shared network snippets
+* Fixed: Minor translation template issues
+* Added: Help tooltop to snippet editor for keyboard shortcuts, thanks to Michael DeWitt
+* Improved: Added button for executing single-use snippets to snippets table
+* Added: Sample snippet for ordering snippets table by name by default
+* Updated CodeMirror to version 5.43.0

 = 2.13.0 (17 Dec 2018) =
 * Added: Search/replace functionality to the snippet editor.
 [See here for a list of keyboard shortcuts.](https://codemirror.net/demo/search.html) [[#](https://wordpress.org/support/topic/feature-request-codemirror-search-and-replace/)]